ivanrj7j/NLP-Failed1/README.md

 ### Phase 1: Experimental Word Vectorization 🧠

 In the first phase, we explore innovative approaches to word vectorization, aiming to create a new dimension in language understanding.
-We're experimenting with various techniques, including LSTM, RNN, CNN, and hybrid models.
+We're experimenting with various techniques.
 The goal is to uncover novel ways to represent words and their relations.

 ### Phase 2: Trailblazing NLP Models 🤖